tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-nan
+'COMPLIANT'

 ### Label

-'A bdqffdq:ResponseResult of a bdqffdq:Validation where the data conforms to the criteria for quality in the test specification.'
+'COMPLIANT'

+## Controlled Value

+'COMPLIANT'

 ### Type

 NamedIndividual

-## Superclass

-'COMPLIANT'

 ### Definition

-'COMPLIANT'

-### Comment

-'COMPLIANT'
+'A bdqffdq:ResponseResult of a bdqffdq:Validation where the data conforms to the criteria for quality in the test specification.'

 ********************